tavisca-snarhe/API-Training/frontend/README.md

 ## Get started with React Hooks

 This is a demo repository for a React Todo application using only functional components and Hooks to manage state.
-[View tutorial](https://pusher.com/tutorials/todo-app-react-hooks).

 ## Getting Started
 1. Clone or download the project.